Skip to main content

 Operators

-Simplify your daily routine by automating cargo updates and providing a single platform to manage communications using Connect.
-Read the IMOS X Connect for Operators guide to get started.
+Simplify your daily routine by automating cargo updates and providing a single platform to manage communications using IMOS X. Read the IMOS X - Sharing Cargo Data guide to get started.

 Charterers

-With Connect, you can view shared cargoes and voyages across participating operators and get real-time visibility and a single source of truth for cargo updates.
-Read the IMOS X Connect for Charterers guide to get started.
+With IMOS X, you can view shared cargoes across participating operators and get real-time visibility and a single source of truth for cargo updates.
+Read the IMOS X - Receiving Shared Cargo Data guide to get started.

 Related Workspaces

-• IMOS X Connect can be used in the Voyages and Cargoes workspaces.
+• Sharing features can be used in the Cargoes workspace.

 • The Address Book drives sharing capabilities across IMOS X workspaces.